-Teacher conferences are held once during the first semester and by parent request.
+Teacher conferences are held once during the first semester near the end of September.
 These conferences are a means of two-way communication between teacher and parents about a child's progress academically, socially, spiritually, and emotionally.
 Ongoing communication, both written and verbal, between parents and teachers is vital.